zwinnie/front-end-dev-test/README.md

 ## Test Appointment

-Instructions will be send right before [ENTER START TIME] EST. You will be using CodePen to share your work.
+Instructions will be send right before [ENTER START TIME] EST. You will be using [CodePen](https://codepen.io/) to write and share your work.

 ## Test Email

 [INSERT NAME],

 The instructions and resources for the Front End Dev Test can be found here: https://www.dropbox.com/s/jrnw3tk2ptw20ac/front-end-dev-test.zip?dl=0.
 Download that ZIP file and read through the instructions before you start.
+You will be using [CodePen](https://codepen.io/) to write and share your code (you can create an account for free).
 Be sure to email me if you have any questions.

 Please begin at [ENTER START TIME] and end at [ENTER END TIME] EST. Instructions on what to do when you are finished are included in the ZIP file.